ashwinbiju09/ashwinbiju09/README.md

-# 👋 Hey there, I’m Ashwin Kandathil Biju!
+# 👋 Hey there, I’m Ashwin !

-Welcome to my digital playground!
-I’m a **Software Developer** with a passion for building things that make life easier, smarter, and a lot more fun.
-Currently, I’m levelling up my coding game with an MSc in Advanced Computer Science at the University of Sheffield (UK), but my journey has already taken me across hackathons, open-source projects, and a few caffeine-fuelled all-nighters.
+I develop software and end-to-end web apps.
+Currently getting my hands dirty exploring AI frameworks and tools.
+I love building things that make life easier, smarter, and more fun.
+My journey has taken me through hackathons, internships, startup life, and a few caffeine-fuelled all-nighters.

 ---

 ## 🚀 About Me

-- 🧑‍💻 **2 years of experience:** From professional gigs to internships, I’ve crafted code that scales, solves problems, and sometimes even wins hackathons!
+- 🧑‍💻 **2 years of experience:** From internships to full-time roles, I’ve written code that scales, solves real problems, and even won hackathons.
-- 🌍 **Global coder:** Worked remotely with teams in India and the UK, contributing to national platforms and international competitions.
+- 🌍 **Global coder:** Collaborated with teams across India and the UK, contributing to national platforms and international competitions.
-- 🛠️ **Tech Stack:** Python, JavaScript, TypeScript, React.js, Next.js, Django, Flask, OpenCV, Web3, Solidity, and more.
-- 📚 **Learning mode:** Always!
-From Machine Learning to NLP, the learning never stops.
+- 📚 **Always learning:** Whether it’s Machine Learning, NLP, or the latest AI tools — I’m always levelling up.

----

-## 🏢 Experience Highlights

-- **Third Storage** (2023-2024):
-  🏗️ Built open-source backend magic, made UIs snappier, and helped slash load times by 30%.

-- **MoE’s Innovation Cell (Gov. of India)** (2021):
-  🚀 Helped 160,000+ students submit ideas securely for the Smart India Hackathon.
-  🖥️ Made the platform beautiful and accessible—even during registration stampedes.

----

-## 🔥 Projects That Light My Fire

-- **Ecoledger:**
-  Chain-smashing blockchain MVP for transparent carbon tracking.
-Sustainability FTW!

-- **Digital Fingerprint Extraction:**
-  CSI meets code—built a system to verify identities using just a phone camera and some OpenCV magic.

-- **Khel Hindustan:**
+-
-  Automated Ministry of Youth Affairs & Sports processes, making bureaucracy a little less scary.

 ---

 ## 🏆 Achievements Unlocked